lgwillmore/warden/docs/src/orchid/resources/pages/quick_intro.md

 At the point of enforcement, if no access had been granted, a `NotAuthorizedException` would have been thrown and the article would not be returned.
 If access is granted, execution continues without a hitch.

-> ### NOTE
-> We have not looked at a `DecisionPoint` in this quick intro, as it is not strictly needed in the shortest path from policies to enforcement.
+> **NOTE:** We have not looked at a `DecisionPoint` in this quick intro, as it is not strictly needed in the shortest path from policies to enforcement.
 It is the layer that lets us host our policies and decisioning independently of enforcement.